So You Want to Buy A Hat...

 Rabbit Fur Felt

 100% Rabbit fur felt is very durable, and worlds ahead of wool felt.
-It will hold its shape in the rain very well, though not quite as well as beaver.
+It will hold its shape in the rain well, though not quite as well as beaver.
 The rabbit felt we get is slightly thicker than the beaver felt, and has a bit more furriness.
-It's a great choice for an everyday hat, one that will get a lot of wear and tear, and be able to withstand a lot of use.
+It's a great choice for a softer everyday hat, and comes in more colors for special occasions.

 50/50 Beaver/Rabbit Stiffened Fur Felt